NethermindEth/StarknetByExample/src/components/dependencies.md

 {{#include ../../listings/applications/components/src/countable.cairo}}
 ```

-We want to add a way to enable or disable the counter, in a way that calling `increment` on a disabled counter will not increment the counter.
+We want to add a way to enable or disable the counter, in a way that calling `increment` on a disabled counter will not increment it.
 But we don't want to add this switch logic to the `Countable` component itself.
-We instead add the trait `Switchable` as a dependency to the `Countable` component.
+Instead, we add the trait `Switchable` as a dependency to the `Countable` component.

 #### Implementation of the trait in the contract

-We first define the `ISwitchable` trait:
+First, we import the `ISwitchable` trait defined in chapter ["Components How-To"](./how_to.md):

 ```rust
 {{#include ../../listings/applications/components/src/switchable.cairo:interface}}